Free webinar series continues through summer months of 2021

-Beginning this February, the Observatory’s Neighborhood Habitat Improvement Project is launching an exciting webinar series.
+The Observatory’s free webinars for the Neighborhood Habitat Improvement Project will continue through the summer months of 2021.
 We hope that these sessions, presented by knowledgeable speakers about environmental topics, will inspire and motivate you to make bird and pollinator-friendly changes in your home and yard, while providing some “how-to’s.”
 We’re planning to bring you new topics each month (so stay tuned to our website).
-The February and March webinars are listed below, and sign-up is open.
 Link arms with us and become an important contributor to our community’s best conservation practices starting in your very own yard.

 To join our expanding webinar series, please register HERE.

 Presenter: Chuck Hagner

 In 2019, researchers from seven institutions documented the staggering loss of nearly 3 billion North American breeding birds since 1970.
 That’s more than one in four of the continent’s birds gone in less than a single lifetime.
 Habitat loss and degradation are the biggest overall causes of the declines, scientists say.
 But other human-caused threats also play a role -- predation by free-roaming cats, poisonings, electrocution at powerlines, and collisions with windows, vehicles, communication towers, and wind turbines.